-Prepare before you apply for an auto loan You will be in a better position to shop and bargain for an auto loan if you follow these steps before you apply for a loan.
+You will be in a better position to shop and bargain for an auto loan if you follow these steps before applying for a loan.

 Check your credit report

-You can research rates by contacting several banks, credit unions, or other lenders.
-You can also look online at many commercial sites which may give you an estimate of interest rates nationwide and by your zip code.
+You can find auto loan interest rates by contacting several banks, credit unions, or other lenders.
+You can also look online at many commercial sites, which may give you an estimate of interest rates nationwide and by your zip code.
 Some commercial sites will link you to specific lenders and dealers for estimates, so you may want to be careful about entering your personal information.

 Consider a down payment